StudioEtrange/stella/README.md

 	$STELLA_API link_app $STELLA_APP_WORK_ROOT/app2

 Then app2.sh will use the same stella folder than app1.sh

-* You can re-link an app to your stella version with command line

--
-	./stella/stella.sh app link ./your-app

 * Two nested or linked stella applications will share the same cache folder.
 The first running cache stella application will be used.